kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==
+= 1.4.3 =
+This update fixes the issue of add shortcode button not clickable for some users after v1.4.2.

 = 1.4.2 =
 This update restricts plugin activation to supported PHP versions, and fixes bug of plugin not working with other editors.